fieldtrip/website/_includes/shared/workshop/natmeg2014/meg_audodd.md

-For the EEG-MEG workshop at NatMEG we recorded a dataset of a single subject to allow you to work through all the different steps involved in EEG-MEG analysis: from event-related averaging to frequency analysis, source modeling and statistics.
+For the 2014 EEG-MEG workshop at NatMEG we recorded a dataset of a single subject to allow you to work through all the different steps involved in EEG and MEG analysis: from event-related averaging to frequency analysis, source modeling and statistics.

 ### The oddball paradigm